 The ContentView.swift File

 This is a SwiftUI View file that, by default, contains the content of the first screen to appear when the app starts.
 This file and others like it are where most of the work is performed when developing apps in SwiftUI.
-By default, it contains a single Text view displaying the words “Hello, world!”:
+By default, it contains an Image view and a Text view displaying the words “Hello, world!” arranged within a vertical stack container:

 import SwiftUI